What we offer / Specialised Programs

 Using coaching and video feedback, a caregiver is supported to use specific interaction strategies to engage, communicate, and play with their child.

 DIR/Floortime is often integrated into everyday routines, empowering families to confidently support their child's development in natural environments.
-By prioritising connection and relationships, it aims to foster meaningful, lasting growth in a child's ability to engage with others and the world around them.
+By prioritising connection and relationships, it aims to foster meaningful, lasting growth.

 Specialised